wpilibsuite/frc-docs/source/docs/software/driverstation/programming-radios-for-fms-offseason.rst

 Pre-Requisites
 --------------

+.. note:: While many other WPILib software uses Java 11, the FRC Radio Configuration Utility requires Java 8.
-The 2016 FRC Radio Configuration Utility requires the Java Runtime Engine (JRE).
-If you do not have Java installed, you can download the JRE from here: https://www.java.com/en/download/
+The FRC Radio Configuration Utility requires the Java Runtime Engine (JRE).
+If you do not have Java installed, you can download the JRE from `here <https://www.java.com/en/download/>`__.

 The FRC Radio Configuration Utility requires Administrator privileges to configure the network settings on your machine.
 The program should request the necessary privileges automatically (may require a password if run from a non-Administrator account), but if you are having trouble try running it from an Administrator account.

 Application Notes
 -----------------

-The 2016 Radio Kiosk will program the radio to enforce the 7 Mbps bandwidth limit on traffic exiting the radio over the wireless interface.
+The Radio Kiosk will program the radio to enforce the 4 Mbps bandwidth limit on traffic exiting the radio over the wireless interface.
 In the home configuration (AP mode) this is a total, not a per client limit.
 This means that streaming video to multiple clients is not recommended.

-The 2016 Kiosk has been tested on Windows 7, 8 and 10.
+The Kiosk has been tested on Windows 7, 8 and 10.
 It may work on other operating systems, but has not been tested.

 Programmed Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^